 A black and white color combination is a classic palette that will stand the test of time.
 This transitional take on black and white gives multiple spaces a light, but luxurious, feel including: the kitchen and dining room, a primary suite, a main floor powder room, and a basement.
 A bump-out addition to the back of this West Seattle home gave us the space to add a new primary suite and create an outdoor entertainment area.
 Almost the whole house received an update.
-To create cohesion and add interest, the designer intentionally peppered the spaces with brass, focal lighting and elegant marbled surfaced.
+To create cohesion and add interest, the designer intentionally peppered the spaces with brass, focal lighting and elegant marbled surfaces.
 This remodel is a careful blending of two styles for a classic but contemporary look.

 The kitchen’s smoke gray cabinets are topped with marble-like quartz countertops and adorned with brass hardware.
 Sets of aged brass sconces give the space a traditional nod.
 Floor to ceiling cabinets are expertly positioned to hideaway small appliances, cleaning supplies and pantry staples—everything has a place.
 The homeowners have two dining options adjacent the kitchen now.
 They can either use the new dining room, with stunning opal glass pendants, or choose to dine outside on the new deck.
 We created a covered back porch with privacy screen so the space could be used in the shoulder seasons too.